Oskar Jeż: Youth career

 He started his youth career in Motor Lublin.
-During the 2016–17 season, he moved to KS Lublinianka and four years later, he moved back to Motor, where he stayed for the rest of his youth career.
+During the 2016–17 season, he moved to KS Lublinianka.
+Four years later, he moved back to Motor, and stayed for the rest of his youth career.

 Motor Lublin

-He played for Motor's reserve team, but did not make his debut in I and II liga.
-Throughout the 2023–24 season, he made twenty-two appearances in Motor Lublin II.
+He played for Motor's reserve team, but did not make his debut in the I and II liga.
+During the 2023–24 season, he made twenty-two appearances in Motor Lublin II.

 Loan to KS Wiązownica

 On 1 August 2024, he was loaned to III liga side KS Wiązownica until 30 June 2025, where he was given squad number 1.
 Jeż made his debut in the fourth tier on 10 August in a 3–1 home victory over Podhale Nowy Targ.
-Throughout his four-month loan, he made eleven appearances.
+During his four-month loan spell, he made eleven appearances.
 In December 2024, he was recalled from loan.

-Loan to Podlasie Biała Podlaska
+Loans to Podlasie Biała Podlaska

 On 30 July 2025, Jeż was sent on a season-long loan to III liga club Podlasie Biała Podlaska.

+On 22 July 2026, he re-joined Podlasie on another season-long loan deal.